sumanbhattarai/isc2-cc/README.md

   💡 **Example:** A cloud service provider experiences a network failure, causing users to lose access to critical applications.
   ✅ **Solution:** Use **multi-cloud providers**, implement **failover systems**, and ensure **service level agreements (SLAs)** are in place with providers.

+# Identification, Authentication, and Authorization

+In the context of cybersecurity, **Identification**, **Authentication**, and **Authorization** are crucial concepts to ensure secure access to systems and data.
+Below is the explanation of each concept, along with both physical world and tech world scenarios for better understanding.

+## 1. Identification 🆔

+Identification is the process of claiming an identity.
+It is the first step in an access control system, where a user presents a credential (e.g., username, ID number) to prove who they are.

+### 💡 Example in the Physical World:

+Imagine you're going to a bank.
+The first thing the bank teller asks is for your **ID card**.
+You present your ID to **identify** yourself as a customer of the bank.

+### 🤖 Example in the Tech World:

+When you log into a website or an application, you are asked to provide your **username** or **email address**.
+This is the **identification** process where the system is trying to identify you as a user in its database.
+This could also be the case when you use **biometric scanners** on your phone to identify yourself by face or fingerprint.

+---

+## 2. Authentication 🔑

+Authentication is the process of verifying that the identity claimed during the identification process is valid.
+This can involve something the user knows (password), something they have (token, smartphone), or something they are (biometric data).

+### 💡 Example in the Physical World:

+After presenting your **ID card** (identification), the bank teller asks you to **enter your PIN** or **provide a signature**.
+This is the **authentication** process where the bank ensures that you are the rightful owner of the account.

+### 🤖 Example in the Tech World:

+In the tech world, after providing your **username**, the system will prompt you for your **password**.
+This process ensures that the person trying to log in is the legitimate user.
+If two-factor authentication (2FA) is enabled, you may be required to enter a **one-time code** sent to your phone or email, adding an extra layer of **authentication**.

+---

+## 3. Authorization 🛂

+Authorization is the process of granting or denying access to a system or resource based on the authenticated identity.
+It determines what actions a user can perform on the system, such as read, write, or delete data.

+### 💡 Example in the Physical World:

+After you are authenticated (with your **PIN** or **signature** at the bank), the bank teller will check your **account type** and grant you the appropriate access.
+For example, if you have a **savings account**, you might be authorized to withdraw money, but if you have a **checking account**, you might also be able to write checks.
+This is where the bank determines your **authorization** to perform specific actions based on your account type.

+### 🤖 Example in the Tech World:

+In a web application, once you’ve successfully logged in (authenticated), your account type (admin, user, guest, etc.) is checked to determine what actions you're allowed to perform.
+For example, a **regular user** may only be able to view data, while an **admin user** has permission to update or delete records.
+Access control lists (ACLs) or role-based access control (RBAC) are used to manage **authorization** in systems.

 ---

 ✨ **Stay vigilant, stay secure, and ace your (ISC)² CC Exam!** 🚀